civetweb/civetweb/docs/UserManual.md

 # Configuration Options

-Below is a list of configuration options understood by Civetweb.
+Below is a list of configuration options understood by CivetWeb.
 Every option is followed by it's default value.
 If a default value is not present, then the default is empty.

+## Options from `civetweb.c`

+The following options are supported in `civetweb.c`.
+They can be used for the stand-alone executable as well as for applications embedding CivetWeb.

 ### cgi\_pattern `**.cgi$|**.pl$|**.php$`
 All files that match `cgi_pattern` are treated as CGI files.
 Default pattern